 In general, numerical optimization, multi-objective is transformed into a single functional called as a preference function.
 There are several types of preference function such as weighed summation type, weighted distance type and weighted min-max type.

-• Weighted Summation Type
+•Weighted Summation Type

-• Weighted Distance Type
+•Weighted Distance Type

-Conceptually, each local optimum is preferred as a
+Conceptually, each local optimum

 in the above formulations.
 In